 Experience Squam Boating Excursions-Holderness (Squam Lake)

-Great Glen Trails-Gorham (Ammonoosuc River)
+Great Glen Trails Kayak Tours-Gorham (Ammonoosuc River)

 The Ammonoosuc River may be difficult to pronounce, but it certainly offers an incredible place to kayak.
 Great Glen Trails offers half-day and full-day Guided Wildlife Kayak Tours which are perfect for families, those who have never been in a kayak, or those wanting a leisurely day on the water.
 You may even see a moose, bald eagle, or osprey!
 Enjoy a stunning Sunset Kayak Tour and if you’re looking for a more intense adventure, book one of their Whitewater Kayak Clinics.

-Great Glen Trails Kayak
+Kayaking with Great Glen Trails

 (Photo Courtesy of Great Glen Trails)

-Squam Lakes Natural Science Center-Holderness (Squam Lake)
+Squam Lakes Natural Science Center Cruises-Holderness (Squam Lake)

-This 90-minute guided tour brings you around the rocky shores, mountain views, and celebrated islands of Squam Lake.
+This 90-minute guided pontoon boat tour with the Squam Lakes Natural Science Center brings you around the rocky shores, mountain views, and celebrated islands of Squam Lake.
 You may even see a loon or two!
 Your knowledgeable tour guide will give you historical and natural information about Squam and the Lakes Region.
 If you’re looking for a themed cruise, take advantage of the Bald Eagle Adventure, the Loon Cruise, or Cruise with a Naturalist.

 Squam Lakes Natural Science Center Cruises